mui/material-ui/docs/src/pages/components/links/links.md

 However, the Link component has different default properties than the Typography component:

 - `color="primary"` as the link needs to stand out.
-- `variant="inherit"` as the link will, most of the time, be used as a child of the Typography component.
+- `variant="inherit"` as the link will, most of the time, be used as a child of a Typography component.

 ## Accessibility